DevLARLEY/BinaryStruct/README.md

 # BinaryStruct
-Declarative data structures that allow for binary parsing and building Heavily based on the base functions of the python construct library.
+Declarative data structures that allow for binary parsing and building. \
+Heavily based on the base functions of the python construct library.

 # Examples